gcampese/Machine-Learning/Boston Housing/README.md

 # Boston Housing

 This project utilizes several regression models including Ridge, Lasso, Linear Regression, and Elastic-Net Regression to analyze the Boston Housing Dataset.
+Hyperparameter Tuning is conducted using GridSearchCV.